 Fertilizer

 By September 1860 Hills was trying to form an agreement with Evan Evans of the Mona mine to calcine their ores to make sulphuric acid.
 By 1861 a plant was built which produced 15,000 lbs of 15.5 % sulphuric acid per week.
 Over the following years the amount of sulpur made from mine ore began to decrease and Hill was forced to import sulphur from as far a way as Spain.
-He also imported ground phosphate rock.
-The phosphate rock was reacted on by sulphuric acid to make range of fertilizers as was described in a 1889 advertisement.:-

 The last of these materials explains why Guano was being imported from South America to Amlwch Port.

 In 1881 Mr Lewis Hughes was listed as manager of the Chemical and Manure works.
+He was a “man of many parts” and a firebrand Liberal politician who managed the works for thirty years.

 Amlwch Fertilizer